blackbaud/skyux-lib-addin-client/projects/addin-client/README.md

 ## Installation

-Install both libraries as dependencies of your project using npm:
+Install the library as a dependency of your project using npm.
+The SKY UX Add-in Client Library has a direct dependency on the SKY Add-in Client Library, so it doesn't need to be installed separately:

 ```
 npm install --save @blackbaud/skyux-lib-addin-client
-npm install --save @blackbaud/sky-addin-client
 ```

 ## Use